Runnable/docs/services/kvstores/_posts/2017-01-20-how-to-setup-a-memchaced-service.md

 ---
-title: How to setup a Memcached service
+title: How to Set up a Memcached Service
 shortTitle: Memcached Setup
 step: 2
 tags:
 - services
 - kvstores
 - memcached
-description: How to setup a Memcached service
+description: How to Set up a Memcached Service
 ---

 ---